Storm water filtration unit in the city of Helsinki

 Components installed in the solution

 The purification process is based on sedimentation and filtration.
+According to the preliminary measurements, 10 m long filter unit with extra detention basin is able to filter total volume of a 17 mm rainfall from ~1-hectare catchment area (60 min design storm with 3 year return period).
 The filtration unit has coarse and fine filter departments.
 Storm water flows from inlet into stabilization basin, which is meant to balance water level so that water column flows evenly through the filter grid into the primary coarse filter.
 In addition, stabilization basin also acts as a sedimentation basin.
 Water leaches from coarse filter into fine filter through under-sluice at the beginning of the rain event.
 During the peak flow, water accumulates on top of the fine filter and the flow speed increases because of the higher hydraulic head.
 Different filter materials can be used.
 In this pilot, expanded clay is used as the coarse filter.
 This filter removes larger particles from stormwater.
 During the first study period in year 2019, two different materials were tested as the fine filter: biochar and filter sand.
-In future studies, it is possible to test four different fine filter media simultaneously. .
+In future studies, it is possible to test four different fine filter media simultaneously.

 The pilot has a length of 8 meters.
 When scaling solution in different sites, length is the primary parameter.
 In the pilot version the body is made of concrete, but it can be made of other materials too, like wood.
 Furthermore, same hydraulic principle can be applied, when designing open biofilters such as bioswales.